 Orange Television Network

-Orange Television Network (OTN) is the first college cable TV station in the U.S. to air programs in high-definition.
+Orange Television Network (OTN) is the first college cable television platform in the U.S. to air programs in high-definition.
 The student-produced programming is on the air 24/7 throughout the school year.
 Shows include campus comedy, sports, dance and music performances.
 OTN is viewable in all campus buildings and residence halls, and live online.

 WAER Sports staff is made up entirely of students, who provide coverage and play-by-play of Syracuse University sports, including football, men’s basketball and men’s lacrosse.
 Several notable alumni in sports broadcasting got their start at WAER, including Beth Mowins G’90, Mike Tirico ’88 and Bob Costas ’74.